isakhammer/rough_paths/README.md

-# Small research project:  Signatures and its application to rough path theory
+# Small research project

+## Signatures and its application to rough path theory

 ### Abstract
 Signatures have emerged as a powerful tool in machine learning, particularly for efficiently capturing key geometric features of data.
 In this report, we introduce the foundational concepts of signatures, outlining their essential